mgoerens/opdev.github.io/_posts/2023-03-xx-subreconcilers-in-action.md

   return subreconciler.ContinueReconciling()
 ```

+> Here we see two new flow control functions:
+> - `return subreconciler.DoNotRequeue()` indicates to the main reconciler
+>   that the reconciliation should stop, and that the request should not be
+>   requeued.
+It essentially replaces a `return ctrl.Result{}, nil` in the
+>   main reconciler.
-TODO: explanation on `return subreconciler.RequeueWithError(err)`
+> - `return subreconciler.RequeueWithError(err)` indicates to the main
+>   reconciler that an error occured and should be logged, and to requeue the
+>   request.
+It essentially replaces a `return ctrl.Result{}, err` in the
+>   main reconciler.

-We are now only missing the actual reconciliation logic: setting the Status to "Unknown".
+We are now only missing the actual reconciliation logic: setting the Status
+to "Unknown".

 ```go
 // setStatusToUnknown is a function of type subreconciler.FnWithRequest